Tropism

-In biology, a tropism is a phenomenon indicating growth or turning movement of an organism, usually a plant, in response to an environmental stimulus.
-In tropisms, this response is dependent on the direction of the stimulus (as opposed to nastic movements which are non-directional responses).
-Tropisms are usually named for the stimulus involved; for example, a phototropism is a reaction to sunlight.
+In biology, a tropism is a phenomenon indicating the growth or turning movement of an organism, usually a plant, in response to an environmental stimulus.
+In tropisms, this response is dependent on the direction of the stimulus (as opposed to nastic movements, which are non-directional responses).
+Tropisms are usually named for the stimulus involved; for example, a phototropism is a movement to the light source, and an anemotropism is the response and adaptation of plants to the wind.

 Tropisms occur in three sequential steps.
 First, there is a sensation to a stimulus.
 Next, signal transduction occurs.
 And finally, the directional growth response occurs.

-Tropisms are typically associated with plants (although not necessarily restricted to them).
-Where an organism is capable of directed physical movement (motility), movement or activity in response to a specific stimulus is more likely to be regarded by behaviorists as a taxis (directional response) or a kinesis (non-directional response).